Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Experiments

-\textbf{Improved language understanding capability.} To further investigate whether our approach also enhances language understanding or simply overfits to mathematical phrases in the target language, we split LC2024 into its two original sections: \emph{Concepts and Skills} and \emph{Contexts and Applications}.
-The latter, comprised of more contextual and real-world application descriptions, requires deeper language understanding in Irish.
-As shown in Table~\ref{tab:lc2024_result}, Native CoT training significantly reduces the model’s reasoning capability, as evidenced by the drop from 45.45 to 13.64 on \emph{Concepts and Skills} for DeepHermes-3-Llama-3-8B, while maintaining the same level of performance for r1-distill-Llama-8B.
-This supports the idea that forcing the model to reason in the low-resource language affects its ability to generate effective reasoning traces.
-In contrast, our approach yields gains substantially in \emph{Contexts and Applications} split — indicating that not only does English-Pivoted CoT Training enable effective reasoning in low-resource languages, but it also improves overall language understanding.
+\textbf{Improved language understanding capability.} To investigate whether our approach also enhances language understanding or simply overfits to mathematical phrases, we split LC2024 into its two original sections: \emph{concepts \& skills} and \emph{contexts \& applications} - with more contextual and real-world application descriptions, requires deeper Irish language understanding.
+Due to space limitation, we present the results of our method and 2 strongest baselines, with more results in the Appendix.
+As shown in Table~\ref{tab:lc2024_result}, Native CoT training reduces the model’s performance for DeepHermes-3-Llama-3-8B from 45.45 to 13.64 on \emph{concepts \& skills}, while maintaining the same performance on r1-distill-Llama-8B.
+This shows that training to force the model to reason in low-resource languages affects its ability to generate effective CoTs.
+In contrast, our approach yields substantially gain in \emph{contexts \& applications}, indicating that not only does it enable effective reasoning in low-resource languages but also improves language understanding.

-\textbf{Diverged reasoning traces when forced to reason in different languages.} Furthermore, we analyze the model's representations across languages by computing and comparing the average token representations for both the input alone and the input plus the generated reasoning trace on AIME2024.
-We measure the retrieval accuracy for matching representations across languages with either questions or questions concatenating with reasoning traces on AIME2024.
-The retrieval task involves finding the closest English sample given an Irish sample representation, using average token embeddings at any layer.
-Figure~\ref{fig:aime_retrieval} visualizes the accuracies across layers.
-While models trained solely in the target language (Native CoT Training) show strong alignment for questions (even upto 100\% at middle layers), their alignment significantly drops (to highest of around 35\% at 2 layers) when a chain-of-thought is included — highlighting discrepancies when the model is forced to reason in a different language than the final output.

-This also suggests that question alignment~\cite{zhu-etal-2024-question,li-etal-2024-improving-context,huang2024mindmerger}, either through parallel sample fine-tuning or prompting, is not enough.
-Figure~\ref{fig:aime_retrieval} shows that while the alignment between questions in different languages is inherently high, this can still lead to really diverged reasonings and answers.
-Figure~\ref{fig:example} depicts an example, where the whole embedding of the questions are similar, a small difference (e.g., mixing between independence and dependence) can lead to a totally different interpretation.

-In contrast, our approach - English-Pivoted CoT Training, which trains the model to understand the target language while reasoning in English, achieves the strongest alignment between the reasoning traces (almost close to 100\%), demonstrating a more consistent internal representation.